yashshingvi/Home-automation/README.md

 2. Upload the code to your nodemcu.

-2. Connect power supply and servo to mentioned pin in the program
+3. Connect power supply and servo to mentioned pin in the program

-3.

-# Technologies
+# Technologies Used
 NodeMCU

 C/C++